Spectral Gradient Descent Mitigates Anisotropy-Driven Misalignment: A Case Study in Phase Retrieval: Numerical Experiments

 \paragraph{Population dynamics.} Figure~\ref{fig:pop_loss_alignment} in the appendix complements Figure~\ref{fig:pop_abcr_side_by_side} and shows that under GD the alignment decreases during Phase~I and improves only late in Phase~II.
 Moreover, even after the alignment has converged to one, there remains a significant difference in the corresponding loss scale, suggesting that GD and SpecGD may induce different scaling laws.

 \paragraph{Minibatch training with random initialization and power-law covariance.} Using minibatch training with a small random Gaussian initialization, we consider a more general covariance matrix $Q$ with a power-law spectrum, where the signal direction $w_\star$ is aligned with the tail of $Q$.

-Figure~\ref{fig:plaw_loss_alignment} in the appendix shows that SpecGD also outperforms GD in this setting.
+Figure~\ref{fig:plaw_loss_alignment} reports the evolution of the empirical loss and the Frobenius alignment with the signal.
+In this strongly anisotropic regime, the loss remains highly erratic for both GD and SpecGD does not exhibit a clear monotone decrease over the time horizon considered.
+Nevertheless, the behavior of the representations is markedly different.
+Under GD, the alignment stays close to zero throughout training, indicating that the learned representation remains essentially orthogonal to the signal direction.
+In contrast, SpecGD displays a characteristic two-stage behavior: after an initial decrease of alignment during the early iterations, the algorithm progressively aligns with the signal, achieving a significantly higher alignment than GD.
+These results highlight that SpecGD is still able to extract the relevant low-variance structure of the data, whereas standard GD fails to do so in this setting.

+\paragraph{MNIST dataset.} In Section~\ref{app:xp}, we study the behavior of GD and SpecGD in a more realistic neural network setting.
+We train a two-layer ReLU network on a binary MNIST task (digits 4 vs.~9), where the inputs are perturbed by a rank-one Gaussian spike introducing a label-independent anisotropic direction in the data.
+As shown in Figure~\ref{fig:mnist_spike}, SpecGD remains more stable than GD under this perturbation.